Frequently Asked

 What happens if I miss a deadline?

 All applicants are asked to meet our stated deadlines.
-Only applications that are completed by the deadline will be considered in the first application review.
-We understand that documents coming from the applicant’s current school (transcripts) might be sent after the application deadline, and only those documents will be accepted after the deadline.
+Only applications completed by the deadline will be considered.
+We understand that transcripts coming from the applicant’s current school might be sent after the application deadline, and only those documents will be accepted after the deadline.

 Are reduced application fees available?
 What about other fees related to the application process?

 Yes.
-If the application fee is a financial hardship for your family and you plan on applying for financial assistance, fee waivers are available.
+If the cost of applying to Nueva is a financial hardship for your family and you plan on applying for financial assistance, fee waivers are available.

 - Details regarding an application fee waiver can be found on Ravenna.